The Best Cannabis Grow Lights for Your Home Grow

 High-Pressure Sodium

-High-Pressure Sodium bulbs, or HPS bulbs, contain sodium, xenon, and mercury.
+High-pressure sodium bulbs, or HPS bulbs, contain sodium, xenon, and mercury.
 This results in a yellow or orange light, compared to the blue of metal halide bulbs.

-This light spectrum produced by HPS bulbs are considered best for the flowering phase of cannabis growth.
+This light spectrum produced by HPS bulbs is considered best for the flowering phase of cannabis growth.
 As such, many cannabis cultivators that use HIDs will have both metal halide and HPS bulbs used for their respective growth stages.

 • HIDs have a tendency to be incredibly hot,